adaltas/node-krb5/README.md

 To build this module, you need MIT Kerberos library.
 Refer to the section corresponding to your operating system.

 ### Archlinux

 ```
 pacman -S krb5
 npm install krb5
 ```

 ### RHEL/Centos

 ```
 yum install -y krb5-devel
 npm install krb5
 ```

 ### Ubuntu

 ```
 apt-get install -y libkrb5-dev
 npm install krb5
 ```

 ### MacOS

 ```
 brew install krb5
 npm install krb5
 ```

+Python 2 must be available in your path.
+You can check it by running `python --version`.
+It should something like "Python 2.7.16".
+If not, you must ensure that python 2 is used, for by placing back the original path: `PATH="/usr/bin:$PATH" npm install`

 ### Windows